HomeDing/homeding.github.io/recipes/ntpclock2.md

 ---
-title: NTP based clock with TM1627 display
+title: Time display using a TM1627 display and brightness control
+tags: ["Recipe"]
+layout: "page.njk"
+description: Time display with the brightness control.
 ---

-# {{title}}

-This recipe uses the time from the internet and displays the current local time on a 4 digit display based on the TM1627 chip.

-This recipe can run this on any board.
+A 4-digit 7-segment display with the tm1637 chip to display the current time.
+This display is not a full featured display and can display a single value only.
+It is configured using the [TM1637 Element].

+The time is updated by the [Time Element] every minute.

+The current time is retrieved from an NTP sever on the internet using the [NtpTime Element].

+Here an additional [Value Element] is used to control the brightness of a display.

+The [RTCState Element] is used save the current brightness value for a reboot.

 ![image](/recipes/ntpclock2.jpg "w600")

-* In **env.json** the system and hardware should be configured to get the time.
+* In **env.json** the system is configured to get the time.
-* In **config.json** the display elements and actions are configured.
+* In **config.json** the display and control element and actions are configured.

 ## Setup the Display